 - A small amount of red and green sugarpaste or an actual sprig of holly

-- 1.5l pudding basin
+- 1.5 l pudding basin

-- Greaseproof paper, tin foil and some string or an elastic band
+- Greaseproof paper tin foil and some string or an elastic band

-- If making your holly, do it now so it can dry before using.
+Start by buttering your pudding basin very well with a little extra butter.
+If making your holly, do it now so it can dry before using.
 Roll three small red balls and stamping out three green leaves with a plunger cutter then press gently together.
 Set aside until needed.

 Cream the butter and sugar until light and fluffy then beat in the eggs, one at a time.

-- Sift or whisk together the flour, baking powder and cocoa then fold into the creamed butter followed by the melted chocolate and vanilla extract.
+Sift or whisk together the flour, baking powder and cocoa then fold into the creamed butter followed by the melted chocolate and vanilla extract.
 Try not to eat all of the batter and instead scrape it all into your buttered pudding basin!

-- Take a square of greaseproof paper and lay it over a piece of foil a few inches wider than your basin.
+Take a square of greaseproof paper and lay it over a piece of foil a few inches wider than your basin.
 Fold across the middle a deep pleat about 1.5 inches wide then paper side down cover the pudding.
 Secure with string or an elastic band and crimp the paper and foil up around it tightly.

-- Meanwhile, make the white chocolate ganache.
-Do this by placing the chocolate and cream in a microwave proof bowl and zap for 30 seconds at a time on medium heating, stirring in between to mix.
+Place the chocolate and cream in a microwave proof bowl and zap for 30 seconds at a time on medium heating, stirring in between to mix.
 When just melted, beat really well with a small whisk and if using, add Advocaat to taste.
 Any more than 1 tbsp and it will be a runny pouring sauce rather than thick and spreadable.